cecilegltslmcs/conso_prod_energy/README.md

-# Energy production and consumption in France, region by regionin real time
+# Energy consumption and production in France, region by region, in real time

 *Update: 11/12/2022*

-This project represents a kappa architecture, which collects, stores and displays data about about energy production and consumption in France.
+This projects used a kappa architecture.
+This kind of architecture is optimized to process data in real time.
+A kappa architecture is caracterized by different components :
+- a component which collect data
+- a component which process data
+- a component which store data
+- a component which display data.

+The architecture used is summarized in this schema.

+[Insert schema]

 ## Table of contents
 * [General info](#general-info)